Teja2045/Teja2045/README.md

 - 👋 Hi, I’m SaiTeja, a computer science student in 6th semister
 - 👀 I’m interested in Competetive programming and software development
 - 🌱 I’m currently learning Spring and springboot
-- 💞️ I’m looking to collaborate on simple web development projects
+- 💞️ I’m looking to collaborate on simple web development projects and also cp
 - 📫 How to reach me -> tejargukt123@gmail.com

 <!---